brene/docs/content/reference/platform.md

 * Read: Somebody should be allowed to read the value of a specific field
 * Create: Somebody should be allowed to create a new node and set this value
 * Update: Somebody should be allowed to update the value of an existing node
-* Delete: Somebody should be allowed to
+* Delete: Somebody should be allowed to delete an existing node

 **TODO: On hold due to permission discussion**